Document management system best practices

 Purging electronic files has become a larger problem than paper since hard drives have become more affordable.
 It still comes down to liability of holding onto documents that have reached their maturity date.

 Best Practice: Each industry has rules and regulations on how long your company must maintain a copy of your documents.
-In the financial industry, documents are generally required to be kept for 7 years however you should consult your compliance manual for the retention requirements for specific documents.
+In the financial industry, documents are generally required to be kept for seven years; however you should consult your compliance manual for the retention requirements for specific documents.

 When setting up the retention policy, the administrator can determine what action will be taken on each file.
 These options include purging, moving (archiving), and copying the files.